Local Projection Inference in High Dimensions: Introduction

 Additionally, one might be interested in impulse response analysis with many variables.
 Motivations of the latter include, amongst others, avoidance of contaminated measurements of policy innovations or informational deficiency with impulse response estimates that are distorted by omitted variable bias, the ability to use several observable measures of difficult-to-measure variables in theoretical models, or opportunities for researchers and policy makers to investigate the impact of shocks on a larger, possibly more disaggregated set of variables they care about (see e.g., \citealp{bernanke2005measuring}, \citealp{forni2014sufficient}, \citealp{stock2016DFM} and \citealp[Ch.~16]{kilian2017structural}).

-Regular estimation approaches, however, become infeasible for high-dimensional LPs or SVARs.
-Traditional approaches to handle the high-dimensionality include modelling commonalities between variables, such as through the factor-augmented VAR (\citealp{bernanke2005measuring}), dynamic factor model (\citealp{forni2009opening}; \citealp{stock2016DFM}) or -- in the case of a panel structure -- global VAR (\citealp{ChudikPesaran16}); as well as through Bayesian shrinkage methods (\citealp{banbura2010large}; \citealp{chan2020large}).
-Recently, sparse shrinkage methods such as the lasso have gained considerable popularity in econometrics for policy evaluation (\citealp{BCH14}) as well as (macroeconomic) time series analysis (\citealp{kock2020penalized}).
-Their use in structural impulse response analysis however has only very scarcely been explored so far.
+Regular estimation approaches, however, become infeasible for high-dimensional settings.
+Traditional approaches to high-dimensionality include modelling commonalities between variables, such as through factor-augmented VARs (FAVAR) (\citealp{bernanke2005measuring}), dynamic factor models (DFM) (\citealp{forni2009opening}; \citealp{stock2016DFM}) or -- for panel structures -- global VARs (\citealp{ChudikPesaran16}); as well as Bayesian shrinkage methods (\citealp{banbura2010large}; \citealp{chan2020large}).
+Recently, sparse shrinkage methods such as the lasso have gained considerable popularity in econometrics for policy evaluation (\citealp{BCH14}) and (macroeconomic) time series analysis (\citealp{kock2020penalized}).
+Their use in impulse response analysis however has only scarcely been explored.

-While a multitude of methods and theoretical results now exist for the estimation of sparse VAR models -- see e.g., \cite{BasuMichailidis15, KockCallot2015, masini2019regularized} and the references cited therein -- inference on impulse responses is complicated by two issues.
+While several methods and theoretical results now exist for estimating sparse VAR models -- see e.g., \cite{BasuMichailidis15, KockCallot2015, masini2019regularized} and the references cited therein -- inference on impulse responses is complicated by two issues.
 First, sparse estimation techniques such as the lasso perform model selection, which induces issues with non-uniformity of limit results if this selection is ignored (\citealp{LeebPoetscher05}).
-Second, while several methods such as orthogonalization (\citealp{BCH14}) and debiasing, or desparsifying the lasso (\citealp{vandeGeer14}; \citealp{JavanmardMontanari14}) have been proposed to yield uniformly valid (or `honest') post-selection inference, the impulse response parameters are complex nonlinear functions of \emph{all} VAR parameters.
-This severely limits the applicability of existing post-selection inference methods which are typically designed for (relatively) low-dimensional parameters of interest that can directly be estimated.
+Second, while several methods such as orthogonalization (\citealp{BCH14}) and debiasing, or desparsifying the lasso (\citealp{vandeGeer14}; \citealp{JavanmardMontanari14}) have been proposed to yield uniformly valid (or `honest') post-selection inference, the impulse response parameters are nonlinear functions of all estimated VAR parameters.
+This severely limits the applicability of existing post-selection inference methods which are typically designed for (relatively) low-dimensional parameters of interest that can be estimated directly.
 Indeed, to our knowledge, impulse response analysis in sparse HD-SVARs is only considered in \cite{krampe2022}, who construct a complex multi-step algorithm to overcome these complications.
 Instead, by casting the problem in the LP framework, we reduce the impulse response parameter(s) to a (directly estimable) low-dimensional object in the presence of high-dimensional nuisance parameters, which makes the standard post-selection tools available.